liberland/laws/Prelminary/Criminal Law.md

 3) Whoever, contrary to the regulations regarding the use of a language and script, denies or deprives a citizen of the right to freely use his own language and script shall be punished by a fine or by imprisonment not exceeding one year.

-1.

-### Violation of the Freedom of Expression
+#### Art.
+86: Violation of the Freedom of Expression

 1) Whoever denies or limits freedom of speech or public appearance, the incorporation of companies, funds or institutions of public communication, freedom of the press or other media of communication shall be punished by a fine or by imprisonment not exceeding one year.

 2) The same punishment as referred to in paragraph 1 of this Article shall be imposed on a person who orders or implements censorship or denies or restricts a journalist's access to information or his freedom of reporting, unless there is a question of a state, military or official secret.

-1.

-Violating the Right to Peaceful Assembly and Public Protest
+#### Art.
+87: Violating the Right to Peaceful Assembly and Public Protest

 1) Whoever denies or limits the right of citizens to peaceful assembly or public protest which is in conformity with the law shall be punished by a fine or by imprisonment not exceeding one year.

 2) The same punishment as referred to in paragraph 1 of this Article shall be imposed on whoever prevents or disrupts the peaceful assembly or public protest of citizens which is in conformity with the law.

-1.

-### Violation of the Freedom of Association
+#### Art.
+88: Violation of the Freedom of Association

 Whoever denies or limits citizens' freedom of association in political parties, trade unions or other legitimate associations for the protection of their interest or the advancement of their social, economic, political, national, cultural and other beliefs or objectives shall be punished by a fine or imprisonment for not more than one year.

-1.

-### Violation of the Freedom of Religion
+#### Art 89: Violation of the Freedom of Religion

 1) Whoever denies or limits the right to the freedom of religion, the rights to manifest publicly one's religion or other belief shall be punished by a fine or by imprisonment not exceeding one year.

 2) The same punishment as referred to in paragraph 1 of this Article shall be imposed on whoever denies the right of a religious community to operate in conformity with the law in a way similar to other religious communities in Liberland, or who denies or deprives a religious community of the freedom to perform publicly religious services, to establish schools, educational institutions, social and charitable institutions and institutes and to manage them in conformity with the law.

-### Violation of the Right to Strike
+#### Art.
+90: Violation of the Right to Strike

 Whoever denies or limits the right to strike which is organized and carried out in conformity with the law shall be punished by a fine or by imprisonment not exceeding one year.

-1.

-### Violation of the Right to Submit Complaints and Petitions
+#### Art.
+91: Violation of the Right to Submit Complaints and Petitions

 An official or a responsible person who abuses his position or authority and prevents another person from exercising his right to submit an appeal, objection, request, petition or complaint shall be punished by a fine or by imprisonment not exceeding one year.

-### Restriction of Printing and Distributing Printed Materials and of Broadcasting
+#### Art.
+92: Restriction of Printing and Distributing Printed Materials and of Broadcasting

 Whoever unlawfully restricts the printing, sale or distribution of books, journals, newspapers or other printed materials, or the producing and broadcasting of radio and television programs, as well as news agencies' programs, shall be punished by a fine or by imprisonment not exceeding one year.

-### Violation of the Right to Work and Other Labor - Related Rights
+#### Art.
+93: Violation of the Right to Work and Other Labor - Related Rights

 1) Whoever denies or limits the right of a citizen to work, the freedom of work, the free choice of vocation or occupation, access to a work place and to duties offered to everyone under the same terms, the right to earnings, or who without a justified reason denies earnings to a worker within the prescribed period of time, social security, retirement or disability rights or who does not register a worker with the bodies of health, retirement and disability insurance, or who does not observe working hours and time off regulated by law, the rights of specific groups of workers to special protection, the rights resulting from unemployment, the rights related to labor, maternity and child care or other labor-related rights stipulated by law, a court decision or collective agreement shall be punished by imprisonment for three months to three years.

 2) The punishment referred to in paragraph 1 of this Article shall be inflicted on those who do not enforce a final court decision to make it possible for a worker to return to his job.

-### Violation of the Right to Health Care and Disability Protection
+#### Art.
+94: Violation of the Right to Health Care and Disability Protection

 Whoever denies or deprives a citizen of the right to health care and disability protection stipulated by the law shall be punished by a fine or by imprisonment not exceeding one year.

-1.

-### Violation of the Freedom to Vote
+#### Art.
+95: Violation of the Freedom to Vote

 Whoever, by force, serious threat, bribery or in some other illegal way influences a voter to vote for or against a certain candidate in elections, or to vote for or against the recall of a candidate, or to vote for or against a certain proposal in a referendum, or not to vote at all, shall be punished by a fine or by imprisonment not exceeding one year.